xcube-dev/xcube-viewer/docs/features.md

 		<tr>
 			<td><b>Description</b></td>
 			<td>
-				Button that has a dark background when activated or when a pinned variable is selected.
+				Button that is highlighted when the currently selected variable is the pinned variable.
 			</td>
 		</tr>
 		<tr></tr>
 		<tr>
 			<td><b>Functionality</b></td>
 			<td>
-				The button pins a variable.
+				Click the button to pin a variable.
 When a variable is pinned, the
-				<a
+				<a href="#split-mode" rel="noopener noreferrer">split mode</a> for
-					href="#split-mode"
+				visual comparison is automatically activated, if it hasn't been opened yet.<br /><br />A variable can be unpinned by clicking the button again.
-					rel="noopener noreferrer"
+				If the variable should remain pinned but the split mode should be closed, the
-					>split mode</a
+				<a href="#split-mode" rel="noopener noreferrer">split mode</a> button
-				> for visual comparison is automatically activated, if it hasn't been opened yet.
-A variable can be unpinned by clicking the button again.
-If the variable should remain pinned but the split mode should be closed, the split mode button must be clicked.
+				must be clicked.
 			</td>
 		</tr>
 		<tr>